Onboard Google Cloud assets using a service account key

 Note

-To log on to the GCP console, you must use a network from a region outside the Chinese mainland, such as China (Hong Kong) or Singapore.
+You must use a network outside the Chinese mainland to access the GCP console, such as from China (Hong Kong) or Singapore.

 2. Enable the Compute Engine API.